Buy or Borrow

 The piece begins with a short melodic statement from the strings that is repeated with a bassoon obbligato followed by a short developmental section resolving to A minor.
 A transitionary passage with call and response between bassoon, woodwinds and strings is then heard before a bassoon solo cadenza to end.
 Throughout this movement the bassoon is heard in a fairly conventional setting with minimal improvisation, very much in contrast to the two following movements.

 The second movement begins with a repeated ostinato under the bassoon’s free melodic line leading to a rhythmic string figure which introduces a blues-influenced segment with bassoon, guitar, bass and drums.
 A short orchestral interlude is next before the lyrical middle section, followed by another interlude ending with solo bassoon.
-A brief canon from the strings evolves into a driving bassoon solo backed by strings and woodwinds and the movement ends with an energetic drum-focused group improvisation.
+A brief canon from the strings evolves into a driving bassoon solo backed by strings and woodwinds and

 The third movement introduces a new theme in 3/4 time that becomes the basis for further developments and continued soloing from the bassoon before the theme finally returns in a modified form to finish with the bassoon playing an extended solo cadenza.